Ulva: Other buildings

 The Inn at Ulva was popular with visitors to Staffa.
 However, although it called itself a "temperance inn", its keeper was charged three times with breach of licence.
-It burnt down in 1880 - the buildings were thatched, and the guest book, which contained many famous signatures was destroyed with it.
+It burnt down in 1880 – the buildings were thatched, and the guest book, which contained many famous signatures was destroyed with it.
 It reopened, but was finally closed in 1905.

-More than one building has gone by the name "Ulva House", and the current one was designed by Leslie Grahame-Thomson in the early 1950s.
+More than one building has gone by the name "Ulva House", and the current one was designed by Leslie Grahame Thomson in the early 1950s.
 There is a dovecot and a pig sty on its gable end.
-The Ulva Master plan called for converting the House into self catering flats, according to an October 2019 news report.
+The Ulva master plan called for converting the house into self catering flats, but instead there are plans for a boutique hotel.

 There are several ruined kilns on the island for a number of different purposes.
 At Baligartan, there is the remains of a kiln for drying grain, and on the south shore, in a gully (GR173378), there is another, which was probably used in the island's old kelp industry.